 Hopes: that there will be more global stability in 2017.
 There was a lot of uncertainty in 2016 with Brexit and the US election.
 It affects consumer activity and exchange rates.
 We deserve a year of stability after 2016.

-Fears: that this terrible trend of black skinny jeans with ripped out knees – even worse when its worn by men – will still be visible on the street.
+Fears: that this terrible trend of black skinny jeans with ripped out knees – even worse when it’s worn by men – will still be visible on the street.

 MARCO LANOWY, CEO, ALBERTO